History of the Jews in Sweden: Reports of increasing antisemitism

 In 2015 the journal Ethnic and Racial Studies published a study conducted between 2003 and 2009 on secondary school students in Sweden.
 Its goal was to examine changes in antisemitic attitudes among young people.
 The results showed no significant change in the total level of antisemitism between the two groups of youths (the 2003 and 2009 groups).
 However, findings showed that in both 2003 and 2009, students born outside of Sweden or whose parents were born outside Sweden display higher levels of antisemitism compared to students born in Sweden.

 Siavosh Derakhti, Swedish social activist born of Iranian immigrants, founded an organization, Young People Against Anti-Semitism and Xenophobia.
 In recognition of his activism to reduce prejudice and xenophobia, the government of Sweden presented him in 2013 with the Raoul Wallenberg Award, an honor named after the Swedish diplomat who saved thousands of Jews from Nazi death camps during WWII.
 The selection committee said Derakhti set a "positive example" in his hometown of Malmö and throughout Sweden.
 "He is a role model for others," the Wallenberg Award committee wrote, "showing through his actions and determination that one person can make a difference."
 On November 8, 2012, the Swedish Committee Against Antisemitism gave Derakhti its first Elsa Award, established by Committee member Henrik Frenkel in memory of his parents to encourage young people to incorporate social media into the battle against Swedish antisemitism.
 Derakhti believes that it is important to set limits and encourage immigrants to embrace the values of their new Swedish homeland.

+In 2024, The Times of Israel reported that between October 7th, 2023, and the end of December, 2023, there were 110 reported antisemitic incidents, over four times as many as the previous year.
+About 20% contained reference to the Gaza war, blaming individual Swedish Jews for Israel's actions in Gaza.
+One of these incidents including the burning of an Israeli flag outside of Malmö's only synagogue.